cult-of-coders/apollo/docs/live_queries.md

 }, 2000);
 ```

-You can now test your query inside GraphiQL, to see how easily it reacts to changes:
+You can now test your query inside GraphQL Playground, to see how easily it reacts to changes:

 ```js
 subscription {